huggingface/hub-docs/docs/hub/model-cards.md

 Yes, you can add custom tags to your model by adding them to the `tags` field in the model card metadata.
 The metadata UI will suggest some popular tags, but you can add any tag you want.

+### How can I indicate that my model is not suitable for all audiences

+You can add a `not-for-all-audience` tag to your model card metadata.
+When this tag is present, a message will be displayed on the model page indicating that the model is not for all audiences.
+Users can click through this message to view the model card.

 ### Can I write LaTeX in my model card?

 Yes!
 The Hub uses the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side before parsing the Markdown.